-India officer threatened for saving Muslim
+India officer abused for saving Muslim

 Police officials working with him have said that he has received threats to his life, and has been sent on leave.

-Some government officials have also publicly justified the actions of the mob.
+Some politicians have also publicly justified the actions of the mob.

-"It's wrong when these people (Muslim men) bring Hindu girls to our places of worship despite knowing it's a temple and it's pious," Rakesh Nainwal, an MLA of the ruling Bharatiya Janata Party (BJP), told BBC Punjabi's Sunil Kataria.
+"It's wrong when these people (Muslim men) bring Hindu girls to our places of worship despite knowing it's a temple and it's pious," Rakesh Nainwal, a local leader of the ruling Bharatiya Janata Party (BJP), told BBC Punjabi's Sunil Kataria.

 - India court disregards woman's right to choose husband

-Note: Correction: The BBC initially reported that the police officer had received death threats.
-We no longer believe this was the case.